vsemionov/xlab/README.md

    (to the product of the queries and keys, and to the hidden activations, respectively) (performance improvement)

+Positional encodings are used, because learned positional embeddings degrade performance in the current setup.

 ## Tokenizer
 The implementation from [torchtext](https://github.com/pytorch/text),